A Man Called Otto

 The rest of the cast are great as well with Mariana Treviño knocking out of the park and having great chemistry with Hanks.
 Their scenes together are fun and heartfelt really bringing the heart of the story to the forefront.
 They are just so entertaining together and make the perfect team for this story.

 I had no doubt that the film was going to entertain, but there was so much more to it that it was elevated to something great.
-Prepare to life and cry when you join Otto for his rounds at the complex in life with A Man Called Otto in theaters now.
+In addition to the film this release offers up bonus content including featurettes and more.
+Grab your copy of A Man Called Otto available now on digital and then on Blu-ray and DVD on March 14th from Sony Home Entertainment.